kyrran/AerialRobotics_Display/README.md

 sac learn the previous sacfd better simulatio better result

 suboptimal demo help, and more demo number may further facilitiate
+## Conclusion

+The SACfD agent outperformed the SAC agent, demonstrating more deliberate control in the perching maneuvers.
+SAC was more aggressive but less precise.
+Additionally, the SAC agent managed to learn behaviors previously only achieved by SACfD in the previous work, further highlighting the improvements in the simulation environment and training system.
+The optimal average perching speed found in the 52 runs of experiment is betwee, 1.48 and 1.76 m/s.

+The inclusion of suboptimal demonstrations played a crucial role in enhancing SACfD's adaptability, teaching the agent nuanced control techniques.
+Increasing the number of demonstrations is likely to further improve performance, enabling the agent to handle a wider range of scenarios.
+These findings underscore the effectiveness of SACfD in producing effective and agile control strategies for complex tasks like tethered drone perching.

 ## Future Work
-- [ ] Add dynamic training environment, such as moving branch, varying tether length
+- [ ] Implement dynamic training environments, including moving branches and variable tether lengths, to improve agent robustness.
-- [ ] Investigate higher-level control, such as velocity control, instead of the position control used in this project
+- [ ] Investigate higher-level control strategies, such as velocity-based control, to enhance precision and performance beyond position control.
-- [ ] Explore frameware that directly connects PyBullet and ROS2
+- [ ] Explore frameworks that directly integrate PyBullet with ROS2 for seamless simulation-to-reality transfer.
-- [ ] Integrate real-world physics like wind into simulation environement
+- [ ] Incorporate real-world physics elements, like wind and environmental disturbances, into the simulation to enhance realism and robustness.

 ## Troubleshooting